Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Partitioned evaluation method for wavelike kernels

 As in \cite{gibbs_numerical_2024}, the wavelike integral is partitioned into two types of regions; (i) non-oscillatory intervals around stationary points, where standard quadrature is efficient, and (ii) the remaining semi-infinite tails, where complex contour quadratures converge exponentially.

 Unlike the analytic phase functions treated in Gibbs et al., the wavelike phase $g(x,y,t) = (x+yt)\sqrt{1+t^2}$ is non-analytic and introduces branch points at $t = \pm i$.
-Therefore, we limit the non-oscillatory intervals to the real axis, defined such that each endpoint is separated from the stationary points $t_\pm$~\eqref{eq:sp} by a prescribed phase increment $\Delta g$.
-Limiting the intervals to the real axis also simplifies locating the partition boundaries with numerical 1D root-finding.
+Therefore, we limit the non-oscillatory intervals to the real axis, defined such that each interval endpoint $h$ satisfies

+where $t_*\in t_\pm$ are the stationary points~\eqref{eq:sp} and $\Delta g$ is a prescribed phase increment.
+Limiting the intervals to the real axis also simplifies locating the endpoints $h$ with numerical 1D root-finding.
+Overlapping non-oscillatory intervals are merged, naturally handling the coalescence of the transverse and diverging wave ridges as $y\to \pm x/\sqrt{8}$.
+Outside this wedge, a single pseudo-stationary point $t_*=-x/4y=\Re(t_\pm)$ is used, ensuring predictive continuity across the Kelvin wedge boundary.

-The kernel is smooth over the non-oscillatory interval by construction, meaning direct quadrature can be applied efficiently.
+The kernel is smooth over the non-oscillatory interval by construction, meaning direct quadrature can be applied efficiently on the real line.
 For this manuscript, we use adaptive Gauss-Kronrod quadrature to ensure a prescribed accuracy.
+Each semi-infinite tail contribution to integral~\eqref{eq:wavelike_general} is written as

-The semi-infinite tails are evaluated using numerical steepest descent with Gauss-Laguerre quadrature on a complex contour emanating from the interval endpoints.
-The points along the complex contour are located by Newton's method, selecting the $\sqrt{1+t^2}$ branch such that the phase remains continuous along each contour.
-Outside the Kelvin wedge, a single pseudo-stationary point $t_0=-x/4y=\Re(t_\pm)$ is used, and the procedure is otherwise identical; this ensures continuity across the wedge boundary and the correct exponential decay in its vicinity.
+where the complex phase combines the oscillatory and exponential terms.
+Each tail is evaluated using numerical steepest descent, with contour points in the complex plane located by Newton's method and Gauss-Laguerre quadrature.
+The $\sqrt{1+t^2}$ branch is selected such that the phase remains continuous along each contour.